dhirenshumsher/greenbird-configuration/README.md

 greenbird-configuration loads properties in this manner:

+1. Find all property files related to the pseudo profile `preset` and load them.
-1. Find all property files related to the default profile(s) and load them.
+2. Find all property files related to the default profile(s) and load them.
-2. If any profiles are explicitly activated: Load all property files related to the activated profiles.
+3. If any profiles are explicitly activated: Load all property files related to the activated profiles.

 The last loaded property value will be used when a property is defined more than one time.
 In other words: Later loaded properties takes precedence over (overrides) earlier loaded ones.

+The `preset` pseudo profile (e.g. `*-preset.properties` files) should be used when you are creating reusable library based on greenbird-configuration.
+This enables you to define a sensible preset configuration for your library whilst the users of the library can override configuration values as needed.

 greenbird-configuration will always load any property files related to the default profile(s), even when you have activated another profile.
 This is by design.
 It enables you to define default values for all properties in the file associated with the default profile and only add necessary overrides in the environment specific property files.